Falling Through Time (COMPLETED 28 FEB 2020)

 But as she got older, as she encountered real magic, Hermione determined she didn't care for skiing.
 Didn't care for it so much that she would happily run from a Christmas trip to the lodge to a wizard hospital and angst filled friend.

-But that was before the war, She had reasoned when, finally reunited with her parents and their restored memories suggest they return to their family tradition.
+But that was before the war, she had reasoned when, finally reunited with her parents and their restored memories suggest they return to their family tradition.
 It had been three years since she called the Knight Bus to take her to Grimmauld Place.
 It had been over six months since the battle that had left so many scars on her life.
-Maybe a little return to muggle magic would help, Ginny had told her when she packed her sweaters.
+Maybe a little return to muggle magic would help, Ginny had told her when she packed her sweaters at the end of term the Christmas of her Seventh Year.
 Maybe a return to something that doesn't have ghosts would do everyone some good.

 Hermione woke up to the sunlight beaming through the ice rimmed window panes, bouncing off her white down comforter.
 To her adjusting eyes, it made the room look like she was waking in the clouds, not the familiar walls of her parents favorite Cabin.